-4 After typing a port for the Web Engine, you are prompted to secure your connection between IIS and the Web Engine through SSL.
+4. After entering the port number, you are prompted to secure your connection between IIS and the Web Engine through SSL.
 If your connection between IIS and the Web Engine is already secure (using a fire wall, dedicated connection, or some other proxy), you do not need to connect using SSL; however, if your connection between the IIS and the Web Engine is through the Internet, SSL is strongly recommended.